oatmealine/nix-config/README.md

 # nix-config

-hello!! welcome to my little nix cave, home to `goop-drive` and potentially more hosts to come.
+hello!! welcome to my little nix cave, home to `seven-red-suns` and potentially more hosts to come.

 this is a nix flake managing my nixos systems. it isn't really ready for other peoples' use, but you are free to look around.